 The Institute is closed on all public holidays.
 If a public holiday falls on a Sunday, the following Monday will be a public holiday.
 Singapore public holidays that fall during normal intersessions (i.e. Christmas Day) have not been listed.
-Exam periods and breaks may be subject to change.
-The laboratory facilities may be closed for a period of two consecutive days per month for maintenance, usually at the last two working days of the month unless otherwise posted.
+Exam periods and breaks may be subject to change..